vexide/internal-documentation/src/sdk/display.md

 Several publicly released code signature options affect the operation of the display.

-- `V5_SIG_OPTIONS_INDG` (`1 << 0`): Inverts the background color to pure white.
+- `V5_SIG_OPTIONS_INDG` (`1 << 0`): Swaps the default foreground and background colors.
-- `V5_SIG_OPTIONS_THDG` (`1 << 2`): If VEXos is using the Light theme, inverts the background color to pure white.
+- `V5_SIG_OPTIONS_THDG` (`1 << 2`): Swaps the default foreground and background colors, but only if VEXos is using the Light theme.

-If both options are enabled at once, the themed option will win and the background will stay black if the V5 is using the Dark theme.
+If both options are enabled at once, the theme-dependent option will win.

 ## Foreground and background colors

 Foreground and background colors can be set using `vexDisplayForegroundColor` and `vexDisplayBackgroundColor`.
 These colors will then be used for all future display calls unless changed again.
-In all programs, the foreground starts off-white (`#c0c0ff`).
-By default, the background starts black (`#000000`) but this isn’t guaranteed and can be changed using the program’s code signature.
 Colors are `u32`s in the format `0x00RRGGBB` where `R`, `G`, and `B` are the red, green, and blue components.
+The default foreground color is `0x00ffffff` (pure white) and the default background color is `0x00000000` (pure black) unless they have been swapped via the code signature.

+Upon program startup, the entire canvas is filled with the default background color.

 ## Erasing

-`vexDisplayErase` acts similarly to `vexDisplayRectFill` but uses the background color instead and always fills the entire screen.
+`vexDisplayErase` acts similarly to `vexDisplayRectFill` but uses the [default background color](#code-signature) instead and always fills the entire screen.
 As with other drawing-related functions, portions of the screen that are outside the clip region will not be modified.

 ## Scrolling